develosi/debugist-project/README.md

     **This is set to true while deploying to enable us to see any bugs.
 Please change to FALSE after deployment.

-10. You're now ready to click the enable automatic deploys and create button.
+10. You're now ready to click the 'enable automatic deploys' and create button.
 Heroku will start building the app.

 11. As this project utilises a relational database, there are a few more steps to set this up.